microsoft/Dynamics-365-FastTrack-Implementation-Assets/BatchTracing/readme.md

 # Batch Tracing Tool
-TThe batch tracing tool provides enhanced functionality for capturing traces during batch processing.
+The batch tracing tool provides enhanced functionality for capturing traces during batch processing.

 It supports single to multi-server batch setups.
 This document describes how to install and use the tool.